araupontones/muva_training/README.md

 # muva_training
 Repositary to train the MUVA team on R

-This project aims to train Dercio on how to be an excellent data scientist.
+This project aims to train Dercio and Anavera on how to be an excellent data scientist.

-Nosso plano do trabalho e o siguiente:
+Nosso plano do trabalho e o seguiente:

 1) Github: Comprender push, pull, commit, etc
 2) ggplot: fazer graficos relevantes